Peer review: Improvement and alternatives

+Registered reports and peer-replication can mitigate the replication crisis.
+Adversarial systems can reduce ideological biases.

 Pedagogical

 Peer review, or student peer assessment, is the method by which editors and writers work together in hopes of helping the author establish and further flesh out and develop their own writing.
 Peer review is widely used in secondary and post-secondary education as part of the writing process.
 This collaborative learning tool involves groups of students reviewing each other's work and providing feedback and suggestions for revision.
 Rather than a means of critiquing each other's work, peer review is often framed as a way to build connection between students and help develop writers' identity.
 While widely used in English and composition classrooms, peer review has gained popularity in other disciplines that require writing as part of the curriculum including the social and natural sciences.
 The concept of peer review has been extended to other practices, including the use of visual peer review for evaluating peer-produced data visualizations.

 Peer review in classrooms helps students become more invested in their work, and the classroom environment at large.
 Understanding how their work is read by a diverse readership before it is graded by the teacher may also help students clarify ideas and understand how to persuasively reach different audience members via their writing.
 It also gives students professional experience that they might draw on later when asked to review the work of a colleague prior to publication.
 The process can also bolster the confidence of students on both sides of the process.
 It has been found that students are more positive than negative when reviewing their classmates' writing.
 Peer review can help students not get discouraged but rather feel determined to improve their writing.
+The process is shown to improve writing performance from giving feedback rather than only receiving it because giving feedback fosters self-reflection.